MelekElloumi/software-testing-devops-pipeline/README.md

-# App 4 Software Testing
+# App 4 Software Testing & DevOps Pipeline

-- This is a small python application that I made to try on 4 levels of software testing.
+- This is a small python application that I made to try on 4 types of software testing and a DevOps pipeline.
 - The user login then manages products (CRUD).
-There is also an "average price" and a "buying product" functionalitiy.
+He can buy a product or get the price average.
 - I used sqlite3 for the database.
 It was initialised with databaseinit.py.
 - In each folder you will find one level of testing with its Readme file:
-    1. Unit Tests
+    1. Unit testing
-    2. //
+    2. Integration testing
-    3. //
+    3. E2E testing
-    4. //
+    4. UAT

 ### Execution: